wejdeneHaouari/mini-project-hyperledger/README.md

 1) Install Binaries, Start the Hyperledger Fabric infrastructure

-   The Fabric 'test-network' will be used - this has two organizations 'Org1' and 'Org2'  WHO will be Org1, and pfizer will be Org2.
+   The Fabric 'test-network' will be used - this has two organizations 'Org1' and 'Org2':  WHO will be Org1 and pfizer will be Org2.

 2) Install and Instantiate the Contracts

-3) Run client applications in the roles of pfizer and WHO for the validation of the vaccine
+3) Run client applications in the roles of pfizer and WHO for the validation of the vaccine (web and CMD based)

    - Add the vaccine as pfizer (org2)
+   - Add the lot of vaccines as pfizer (org2)
    - validate the vaccine as WHO (org1)

    See also the transaction flow and alternatives in the Scenario Overview below.